sugakoba/presto/README.md

 - Somewhere on the slideshow edit screen, for each slide, there should be an action that is clearly described as adding a video to the current slide.
 This action can be immediately visible in a list of tools, or can be hidden away by some kind of collapsable panel.
   - When this action is clicked, a modal should appear and accept inputs from users for
     1. The size of the video area
-    2. The URL of the youtube video to display
+    2. The URL of the youtube video to display - Embedded video Url: E.G. https://www.youtube.com/embed/dQw4w9WgXcQ?si=ZVLBiX_k2dqcfdBt
     3. Whether or not the video should auto-play
 - Double clicking the video block will allow user to edit properties discussed above